-- follow the general principles concerning the regulations of the shipping traffic as they appear in the annually issued Notices to Mariners No. 1. - take into account the measures applied by the functionaries and employees of the government concerning the safety of the vessels that are not subject to the KB of 20 July 1973 holding shipping regulations. - observe, regarding the shipping, all notices published by the government, in particular the Notices to Mariners and the Maritime Safety Information (MSI).
+- follow the general principles concerning the regulations of the shipping traffic as they appear in the annually issued NtM No. 01. - take into account the measures applied by the functionaries and employees of the government concerning the safety of the vessels that are not subject to the Royal Decree (KB) of 20 July 1973 holding shipping regulations. - observe, regarding the shipping, all notices published by the government, in particular the NtM and the MSI.

-Following art.
-29 of the last named KB (4 August 1981), each mariner must also inform, through the quickest way, the nearest functionaries or employee of the government, about all information concerning eventual special sightings in the area of the Belgian coast and the River Scheldt that concern shipping, as well as every eventual gaps and/or errors in the nautical publications, in the interest of the safety at sea, at the following address:
+Each mariner must also inform, through the quickest way, the nearest functionaries or employee of the government, about all information concerning eventual special sightings in the area of the Belgian coast and the River Scheldt that concern shipping, as well as every eventual gaps and/or errors in the nautical publications, in the interest of the safety at sea, at the following address:

-Afdeling KUST - Vlaamse Hydrografie (Coastal Division - Flemish Hydrography) Administratief Centrum 3 Vrijhavenstraat 8400 OSTEND, BELGIUM Tel: +32 (0)59 55 42 11 nautinfo@mow.vlaanderen.be
+afdeling Kust - Vlaamse Hydrografie (Coastal Division - Flemish Hydrography) Administratief Centrum 3 Vrijhavenstraat 8400 OSTEND, BELGIUM Tel: +32 (0)59 55 42 11 e-mail: nautinfo@mow.ylaanderen.be